Age Group

 What is Section 87A rebate?

 Under the old regime, if your net taxable income is ₹5 lakh or less, you are entitled to a rebate of up to ₹12,500, effectively making your tax liability nil.
-Under the new regime, the rebate is up to ₹25,000 for income up to ₹7 lakh, also resulting in zero tax.
+Under the new regime for FY 2025-26, the rebate is up to ₹60,000 for income up to ₹12 lakh, meaning salaried individuals earning up to ₹12.75 lakh pay zero tax after the ₹75,000 standard deduction.

 What is Health and Education Cess?